dnut/adblock-pure/README.markdown

 ## Installation

-AdBlock Pure is not currently available in the Chrome Web Store because due to Google's concern about imitation.
+AdBlock Pure is not currently available in the Chrome Web Store due to Google's concern about imitation.
 I am in the appeal process and it should be resolved shortly.
 Until then, you may install it manually:

 1. Download the zip here
 2. Extract it to a directory